-If you require a change to your project including outcomes, location or an extension to your final report due date, you must:
+If you require a change to your project including outcomes, location or an extension to your final report due date:

-- submit a request in writing for approval by the AFA
+- you must submit a request in writing for approval by the AFA

 - the AFA may consider a single extension per funding opportunity

-- return funds if reporting requirements are not met
+- you must return funds if reporting requirements are not met

 Any funding recipient who does not provide a report prior to the date noted in the successful notification document, or does not fulfill any conditions associated with a grant or whose report is not approved will be made delinquent and ineligible for further funding from the AFA for a period of three years from the time the delinquency is resolved.